GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 ```

 As you can see, we go through the pipeline in an orderly fashion, and although we
-don't use all the stages, we can see the top-to-bottom execution of the stages, IA
+do not use all the stages, we can see the top-to-bottom execution of the stages, IA
 (Input Assembler) -> VS (Vertex Shader) -> RS (Rasterizer Stage) -> PS (Pixel Shader)
 -> OM (Output Merger).